Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 With `D3blackbox`, we can reduce the `Axis` component to a wrapped function.
 We're implementing the `D3render` method.

-{crop-start: 5, crop-end: 19, format: javascript}
+{crop-start: 5, crop-end: 19, format: javascript, line-numbers: false}
 ![Axis component using D3blackbox](code_samples/es6v2/components/Histogram/Axis.js)

 We use D3's `axisLeft` generator, configure its `tickFormat`, give it a `scale` to use, and specify how many `ticks` we want.
 Then `select` the anchor element rendered by `D3blackbox` and `call` the axis generator on it.